movermeyer/ImportFromTodoist/docs/design_decisions.md

 Detriments of this approach:

 * Completed Issues are still displayed "front and centre" on the Project page (`projects/<id>` endpoint)
 * Not great screen real estate usage.
-Usually users only care about "To Do" column, but always see "Completed" and "Comments" columns too.
+Usually users only care about "To Do" column, but always see the "Comments" column too.
     * No way to resize columns to fill the page / stress importance.
 No way to collapse or hide columns.

 #### Milestones as Projects